GhostShell: Streaming LLM Function Calls for Concurrent Embodied Programming: Introduction

+We present \textbf{\algname}, an LLM-driven approach for streaming and concurrent behavioral programming in embodied systems.
+We define \textit{function tokens} as an XML-based function-call representation where the tag name maps to a function name and attributes encode typed parameters. \algname processes LLM output through a four-stage pipeline: (1) incrementally parsing \textit{function tokens} and textual tokens from the generation stream; (2) resolving each element to a callable function and deriving its execution lifecycle from the XML tree structure; (3) dispatching function calls across component channels with intra-channel synchronous and inter-channel asynchronous scheduling; and (4) executing each call on platform-specific backends, producing sequential and parallel behavior across multiple components, with observations returned to the LLM for ReAct-style reasoning.

+We evaluate \algname on a quadruped spider-like robot \rbtname, shown in Fig.~\ref{fig:robot}, through three experiment groups: (1) 30 grounded Human-Robot Interaction~(HRI) tasks spanning five behavioral modes, evaluated across 21 LLMs from nine providers using the Directed Structured Behavior Correctness~(DSBC) metric; (2) three long-horizon multimodal tasks requiring multi-turn reasoning with visual feedback in a ReAct-style loop, assessed via human evaluation on a 10-point scale; and (3) an ablation study comparing our \textit{function token} design against LLM native function calling.
+Among the 30 HRI tasks, \textbf{Claude-Sonnet-4} achieves the highest overall DSBC score of \textbf{0.83}.
+On the three long-horizon tasks, \textbf{GPT-4.1} attains the best human evaluation score of \textbf{7.0}/10.
+Furthermore, our \textit{function token} approach achieves a perfect 15/15 task completion rate, whereas native function calls succeed on only 6/15 tasks, demonstrating the structural expressiveness of our streaming \textit{function token} design for hierarchical behavioral composition.

-In this study, \textbf{our contributions} are threefold: \begin{itemize} \item We propose \textit{function tokens} for streaming function calls during LLM generation and specify an XML \textit{function token} schema for behavioral programming in embodied systems; \item We design a multi-channel scheduling algorithm that enables inter-channel asynchronous and intra-channel synchronous execution for concurrent orchestration of embodied actions across multiple components; \item We instantiate our approach on a robot, conducting extensive real-world experiments to demonstrate the system's effectiveness in streaming and concurrent embodied programming. \end{itemize}
+Our main contributions are as follows: \begin{enumerate} \item We propose \textit{function tokens}, an XML-based function-call representation that enables on-the-fly action invocation during LLM streaming generation, achieving reasoning-while-acting in embodied systems. \item We design a multi-channel scheduling algorithm that performs intra-channel synchronous and inter-channel asynchronous dispatch, enabling sequential-parallel execution across multiple robotic components. \item We deploy \algname on a physical quadruped robot \rbtname and conduct extensive real-world evaluation across 33 tasks with 21 LLMs from nine providers, demonstrating practical viability across five behavioral modes of increasing complexity. \end{enumerate}